Keeping your child safe can be done in many, many ways. After all, parenting isn’t a universal one-way approach, right?

 - If you buy a secondhand car seat, make sure there are no missing parts.
 Preferably, it’s not a wise decision to go for secondhand products.

-- Always buy non-toxic car seats.
+- Always buy an baby-safe booster seat.
 That means it should be free of any chemical flame retardants.

 Finally, you might have heard there are different types of car seats.
 There are 3 types available in the market, so choose the type that fits your baby: